Sunday, 21 June 2026

 Please allow a comparison between Paradise Lost and Metallica.
 Let's find out why!

-The second reason for this approach is that Paradise Lost has been influenced by Metallica's music when they decided to adopt clean vocals, and represents Nick Holmes' first favorite band when he started to listen to metal music.
+The second reason for this approach is that Paradise Lost has been influenced by Metallica's music when they decided to adopt clean vocals, and represents Nick Holmes' first favorite band when he started to listen to metal music!

 Both are the bands' first less metal and more rock oriented albums.
 One being labelled Hard Rock and the other one Gothic Rock.
-Also, they adopted a new look when they gave up their long hair.

-Going back in time, again "Draconian Times" should be the PL's black album.
 Easily the most appreciated and successful album from their discography containing iconic, memorable songs.

-This album being still within the metal genre.
+The album being still within the metal genre.
 A perfect combination of doom, gothic and heavy metal.

-Moving back in time "Shades of God" and "Master of Puppets" has the tree points to sustain the plan;
+Moving back in time "Shades Of God" and "...And Justice for All" both has the three points to sustain the plan;

-Battery, Master of Puppets and Welcome Home (Sanatorium) respectively; Mortals Watch the Day, Pity the Sadness and As I Die.
+Blackened, ...And Justice for All and One respectively; Mortals Watch the Day, Pity the Sadness and As I Die.

 "Lost Paradise" is a strong musical statement who